 Be your own boss.
 No managers.
 No team meetings.
 No timesheets.
 You decide which orders to accept, when to start, when to stop, and where to dash.

 Tips go 100% to the Dasher.
-Friendly, on-time service consistently leads to better tips, and tips can stack up fast over a productive shift.
+Friendly, on-time service often leads to better tips, and tips can add up across a productive shift.

 Peak Pay during high-demand windows.
 During Friday dinners, rainy days, big local events, or any time DoorDash projects a surge in demand, base pay gets a Peak Pay bonus added on top.